JSP - Overview

 Why Use JSP?

 JavaServer Pages often serve the same purpose as programs implemented using the Common Gateway Interface (CGI).
-But JSP offer several advantages in comparison with the CGI.
+But JSP offers several advantages in comparison with the CGI.

-JSP are always compiled before it's processed by the server unlike CGI/Perl which requires the server to load an interpreter and the target script each time the page is requested.
+JSP are always compiled before they are processed by the server unlike CGI/Perl which requires the server to load an interpreter and the target script each time the page is requested.